anachrocomputer/SerialHID/README.md

 I have a Wacom GD-1212-R, where '1212' represents the size (12 inches square) and 'R' means RS-232.

+## Swipe Card Readers ##

+Not sure if this is really a user-interface device or not, but before we had USB, we had swipe card readers with serial interfaces (and PS/2 as well).
+What protocol and commands do they use?

 ## Any Others? ##

 We can buy USB-interface flight control yokes and throttle quadrants.